 However, due to the delocalized π-electrons over the entire molecular frameworks, the use of Py-TriPE as the emitter in device 3 led to low EL efficiencies compared to devices 1-2: the Lmax, p,max and c,max are 1287 cd m-2, 2.08 cd A-1 and 1.76 lm W-1 at a CIE coordinate of (0.203, 0.310).
 It should be noted that the EL property exhibited a near 3-fold improvement in brightness for device 4 compared to device 3.
 In addition, the maximum EQE of devices 1 and 2 increased to 3.19%; the corresponding values in devices 3 and 4 are 0.98% and 1.07%, respectively.
 Additionally, the applied voltage had a limited effect on the EL emission when increased from 4 to 10V in the four devices (Figure S14).
 Evidently, using the strong electron-transporting layer Bepp2 in devices 2 and 4, enables the brightness of the blue OLED device to show a large improvement in this pyrene system.
-Although the efficient ETL materialBmPyPB or Bepp2 showsa similar mobility of ~10-4 cm2 V-1 s-1,[44-46] the Bepp2 in devices 2 and 4 exhibits a lower efficiency roll-off (4.1% for device 2 and 7.5 for device 4 at 1000 cd m-2) compared to BmPyPB in devices 1 and 3 (Table 2), which may be ascribed to the increased stability of the interface of EML|Bepp2, which is beneficial to the transportation of electrons/current density compared with EML|BmPyPB.
+Although the efficient ETL materials BmPyPB or Bepp2 show a similar mobility of ~10-4 cm2 V-1 s-1,[44-46] the Bepp2 in devices 2 and 4 exhibits a lower efficiency roll-off (4.1% for device 2 and 7.5 for device 4 at 1000 cd m-2) compared to BmPyPB in devices 1 and 3 (Table 2), which may be ascribed to the increased stability of the interface of EML|Bepp2, which is beneficial to the transportation of electrons/current density compared with EML|BmPyPB.
 (Figure 4B) More importantly, the symmetrically 2,7-substituted pyrene-based AIE proved to be an excellent emitting material for high-performance blue OLEDs with lower turn-on voltage and higher EL efficiency.
-In addition, the efficiency roll-off for device 1 and 3 is higher than that of devices 2 and 4, which may be due to the interface between the organic dyes and ETL which can impact on the charge transport and EL properties.[47]
+In addition, the efficiency roll-off for devices 1 and 3 is higher than that of devices 2 and 4, which may be due to the interface between the organic dyes and ETL which can impact on the charge transport and EL properties.[47]

 Charge Transport Properties

 To better understand the EL properties, the electron/hole motilities of Py-TPE and Py-TriPE were measured via the space-charge-limited current (SCLC) method.[48,49,50] The electron- and hole-only devices with configuration of ITO/TmPyPB(10 nm)/ EML (80 nm)/LiF (1 nm)/Al and ITO/TmPyPB(10 nm)/ EML (80 nm)/LiF (1 nm)/Al , respectively, were fabricated.
-Figure S19 illustrates the current density-applied voltages (J-V) of the four devices, and indicates the presence of J-V behaviour/ present ohmic characteristics at low voltages.
-As the applied voltage is raised, the currents correlates with the applied voltage, which is space-charge limited.
+Figure S19 illustrates the current density-applied voltages (J-V) of the four devices, and indicates the presence of J-V behaviour/ohmic characteristics at low voltages.
+As the applied voltage is raised, the current correlates with the applied voltage, which is space-charge limited?.
 Furthermore, the SCLC characteristics could be described through the Mott−Gurney equation.[48,49,50]

 J= 98ε0ετμE2L (1)